lavishay-technion/ansible_shallow/01_setup/README.md

 # Hosts, Groups and Variables (cont.)

-Each host in the `ini` file can have itself configured with ansible variables for different purposes:
+Each host in the `ini` file can have itself configured with Ansible variables for different purposes:
 - `ansible_user`: The user name to use when connecting to the host
 - `ansible_host`: The name of the host to connect to, if different from the alias you wish to give to it.
 - `ansible_password`: The password to use to authenticate to the host (never store this variable in plain text)